nkabbara/nkabbara.github.io/docs/camping-sierra-de-la-ventana.md

 * I met some great folks, but didn't take fotos with them!
 Next time, take selfies with cool people you meet:
   * Hernan: gave me a ride back saving me part of a 6KM walk!
 Introduced me to his son who teaches mountain climbing in El Chalten in Patagonia to help me plan a camping trip there.
 We talked about gear, tango and parillas.
   * Sebastian: helped me find the water source, practically saving me hours of scouting.
 On his way out transfered all his water to my reservoirs.
 Thank you Seba!
+* It's super windy out here.
+Make sure to tie down every single guyline on the tent.
+Later that night around midnight, the wind got crazy - woke up to the tent wall basically kissing my face before it popped back into shape once the gust passed.
+Big Agnes build solid tents.
 * My [pack weight](sierra-de-la-ventana-pack) kicked my butt during my 5 hour hike to my destination.
 I need to figure out ways to lighten it up.
 Food items seem to be the heaviest.
 Look into high calorie to weight ratio foods.
 * Finish Wilderness Navigation, find a topographic map of Sierra de la Ventana and practice orientation and navigation there.
 * Look into Guanaco tracking.
-* I realized that I don't know how to properly tie guy lines to stakes.
+* I realized that I don't know how to properly tie guylines to stakes.
 I faked it, but I want to learn a bit of knotcraft to cover the basics.
 * Stay a minimum of two nights camping there.
 * Water is scarce there during the summer.
 I used my filter, but didn't have time to boil it due to pot size and the time it would take to do so.
 I would like to be able to prep water a day in advance for the following day.
 Explore options.
 * Check weather variation for the time when you're going.
 I packed a jacket at the last minute when I checked weather at night.
 I could have used base layer pants.
 My assumping was it's summer so it's hot.
 That is true, but only during the day.
 At night, temperature drops down to 5c.